ryanpdwyer/react-eleventy/fys-V07.md

 **Note: If you have had trouble with your microphone, try headphones and check this [video](https://www.youtube.com/watch?v=KoMqLEbUdMg) for tips.**

-**Due: Tuesday 09/15 at 10 am (so I can check them before class)** [A5: Dropbox](https://d2l.mountunion.edu/d2l/le/content/35016/viewContent/426857/View)
+**Due: Monday 09/13 at 12 pm** [A5: Dropbox](https://d2l.mountunion.edu/d2l/le/content/35016/viewContent/426857/View)

+- post a link to your model on the discussion forum so you can have more data with other people testing it out.

-### 3. Background information and applications (Thursday 09/17)
+### 3. Background information and applications (due Wednesday 09/15)

-You are responsible for learning a bit about the models you use to build your model.
+You are responsible for learning a bit about the AI models you used to build your model - this will help you explain what your AI is and how it works in your paper.
 Here are some potentially useful starting points.
 You should also check out the list of models from [assignment A3](/fys-A03) as well.

+- [Transfer learning](https://www.youtube.com/watch?v=kRpZ5OqUY6Y) All three of the Teachable Machine classifiers, and the face mesh model are built using transfer learning.
+This is an extremely powerful technique that has made it easy for anyone to quickly build their own AI.
 - Teachable Machine
 	- [Designing and Learning Teachable Machine](https://design.google/library/designing-and-learning-teachable-machine/) A nice article talking about how the original teachable machine was designed.
 	- [Teachable Machine 2.0](https://venturebeat.com/2019/11/07/google-teachable-machine-2-ai-machine-learning/)